AliciaTransmuted/rEFInd-wildside/README.md

 December 31, 2018: rEFInd-wildside theme uploaded to github.

-January 6, 2018: Added icons for Sparky Linux, GameDrift, and Lakka
+January 6, 2019: Added icons for Sparky Linux, GameDrift, and Lakka

+March 30.
+2019: Added icons for Pop OS and Pisi Linux